DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 The traffic is split into 128 queues on input, where each thread of the application reads from multiple queues.
 For example, when run with 8 threads, that is, with the -c FF option, each thread receives and forwards packets from 16 queues.

-As supplied, the sample application configures the VMDQ feature to have 16 pools with 8 queues each as indicated in Figure 15.
+As supplied, the sample application configures the VMDQ feature to have 16 pools with 8 queues each as indicated in :numref:`figure_vmdq_dcb_example`.
 The Intel® 82599 10 Gigabit Ethernet Controller NIC also supports the splitting of traffic into 32 pools of 4 queues each and this can be used by changing the NUM_POOLS parameter in the supplied code.
 The NUM_POOLS parameter can be passed on the command line, after the EAL parameters: